EasyHook/EasyHook/README.md

 Reporting bugs is the only way to get them fixed and help other users of the library!

 Report issues at: https://github.com/EasyHook/EasyHook/issues

-## More information

-For more information head to the EasyHook site https://easyhook.github.io

 ## License
     Copyright (c) 2009 Christoph Husse & Copyright (c) 2012 Justin Stenning